rhubarb-geek-nz/bucket/README.md

 Simple mechanism to transfer files between legacy systems.

-It originated when trying to work with old machines which could use modern HTTPS.
+It originated when trying to work with old machines which couldn't use modern HTTPS.

 | Method | Url | Content | Comment |
 | ------ | --- | ------- | ------- |